Ishushan02/Video-Generation-Flowing-MNIST/README.md

 ### Generated Video

-Sample of a 20-frame video result from the trained ConvLSTM model:
+Sample of a 20-frame video result from the trained VIT model:

 ![VIT based Architecture](datavisualization/model-2-200.gif)